In this article, I will show you the steps to create a VPC peering connection same region in AWS environment in same region.

 Click on Review and Launch

-9- Review details, parameters and then click launch.
+9- Review details and parameters and then click launch.

 10- Select Create a new key pair